 Establishing The Georgia Heritage Trust

 Phil Wise was a neighbor and friend who grew up with Jimmy Carter.
-He noted in an interview for the upcoming documentary, CARTERLAND, that, as governor, Jimmy Carter was the first governor in history to stop a dam project.
+He noted in an interview for the documentary, CARTERLAND, that, as governor, Jimmy Carter was the first to stop a dam project.

 According to the Georgia Conservancy:

-Carter was way ahead of the curve on dam removal, something America is just coming around to now it seems.
+Carter was way ahead of the curve on dam removal, something America is just coming around to now.